timihendrix33/session-3-in-class/readme.md

 ```

 You should be able to see the HTML file now.

-We need to restart the server whenever you make a change to app.js.
-Let’s streamline it by using nodemen.

-`$ npm install -save-dev nodemon`

-To use nodemon we simply call it in the terminal with the name of our file:

-`nodemon app.js`

-We no longer need to resstart our server after making changes.
-Nodemon will watch for changes and take care of that for us.

 ##CRUD - CREATE
 The CREATE operation is performed only by the browser if a POST request is sent to the server.
 This POST request can triggered either with JavaScript or through a <form> element.